minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

    mc ls Baker/DESTINATIONBUCKET

-If the remote target was configured *without* the :mc-cmd-option:`~mc admin bucket remote add sync` option, the destination bucket may have some delay before it receives the new object.
+If the remote target was configured *without* the :mc-cmd:`~mc admin bucket remote add sync` option, the destination bucket may have some delay before it receives the new object.